Remember your first business?

 Do you want:

-A table you can drop into Slack?
+✅ A table for Slack?

-Bullets for a quick memo?
+✅ Bullets for a memo?

-JSON to hand off to legal ops?
+✅ JSON for legal ops?

-Pick your format first.
-Don't let the model freestyle.
+Pick first.
+Don’t let the model freestyle.

-STEP in Action: Contract Risk Assessment
+🧪 STEP in Action: Contract Risk Example

 Scenario:

-Sarah from procurement has 40 minutes before her vendor call.
-She's got a SaaS contract with:
+Sarah in procurement has 40 minutes before a vendor call.

-Liability cap: 12 months' fees, no IP carve-out
+Liability: Cap at 12 months’ fees, no IP carve-out

 Termination: 90-day notice, no transition clause

-What a lawyer would flag:
+A lawyer would flag:

 Use the STEP method to assess this contract.